2014–15 SIU Edwardsville Cougars men's basketball team: Preseason

 Seven players, all of whom saw major playing time, returned from the 11–20 team of 2013–14.
-They were joined by two highly regarded junior college transfers and three freshmen.
-Two of the freshmen were honorable mention All-State players in Illinois and Indiana, and one of the juco transfers was one of the NJCAA statistical leaders in both rebounds and blocked shots.
+They were joined by two junior college transfers and three freshmen.
+Two of the freshmen were recognized with honorable mentions as All-State players in Illinois and Indiana, and one of the junior college transfers was among the NJCAA statistical leaders in both rebounds and blocked shots.

 After being one of only six Division I teams with no freshmen in 2013–14, this year's Cougars had three freshmen, four juniors, and five seniors.
 The other five schools with no freshmen last season--- UAB, Ohio, Portland State, Savannah State, and Valparaiso.

 In putting the schedule together, coach Forrester attempted to get as many games as possible near the hometowns of his players, resulting in road games in Oregon, Michigan, and Indiana.

 In the preseason poll of OVC coaches and sports information directors, SIUE was picked to finish third in the West Division.
 No Cougars were picked for the preseason All-OVC team.

 For the third season in a row, the Cougars begin with a preseason exhibition game versus the Division III Greenville College Panthers.
 In place of a second exhibition game, the Cougars and the UMKC Kangaroos played a closed scrimmage at the VC.